Sage/ez-streams/README.md

 ## Basic read and write

-You can read from a reader by calling it `read` method and you can write to a writer by calling its `write` method:
+You can read from a reader by calling its `read` method and you can write to a writer by calling its `write` method:

 ``` javascript
 var val = reader.read(_);